risc0/risc0/website/api/zkvm/precompiles.md

 working on stablizing these precompiles as soon as possible, and the `"unstable"` feature flag will no longer be required.

+## Timing Attacks

+These precompiles do not currently provide strict guarantees about constant-time execution and proving time.
+Be very careful if using any of these precompiles with private data, such as signing a message within the zkvm where an observer can measure the proving time.

 [^1]: This is similar to the cryptography support such as [AES-NI] or the [SHA
     extensions] for x86 processors.
 In both cases, the circuitry is extended to compute otherwise expensive operations in fewer instruction cycles.